iu-parfunc/ecoop24-marmoset-artifact/README.md

 Table7: manyFuncs.hs
 ```

+TODO: (Artem) is this still needed if we just print a table in the end?
+I think not.

 The statistics for greedy and solver are given by file names appended with text "Greedy" and "Solver" respectively.